Abimanyu-Nayagam/soccer-player-re-identification/README.md

 # Methods used:

-1. DeepSort with custom ID assignment based on location of previous box
+1. DeepSort with slight modification: ID assignment by comparing centres of previous box
 2. ByteTrack implementation
 3. A custom color detection + jersey number detection from bounding box of player using Optical Character Recognition (easyOCR)